Tamazula de Gordiano

 Tamazula de Gordiano ([tamaˈsula ðe ɣoɾˈðjano], also known as Tamazula) is a city in the Mexican state of Jalisco.
 The word "tamazula" comes from the Nahuatl word tamazullan, which means "place or lagoon of toads."

-Municipal communities
+Municipality

 Tamazula is the seat of the municipality of the same name (Tamazula de Gordiano).
-The municipality is a territorial extension of 1324.48 km².
+The municipality is a territorial extension of 1364 km2.
 It is divided into municipal delegations: